HandanYenial/server/Documentation.md

 ![Screenshot from 2023-06-03 23-09-00](https://github.com/HandanYenial/server/assets/88174651/2ea52313-aeec-4f04-bd4f-ab1b33c71228)

-Save the item then if everything is set click on "publish"
+Save the item then if everything is set click on "Publish"

 I used Chatgpt for "shortDescription" and "longDescription".